Please send all inquiries to email@example.com or contact Donna Goldman at 662.449.5002

 Recipients of the scholarship must be Hernando residents, either high-school seniors or prospective college students who have never applied for the scholarship before.

-*Applications can be obtained from the high school counselor.
+*Applications can be downloaded here or be obtained from the high school counselor

 Kinloch Gil, Jr. Scholarship Endowment